Cecil Gribble: Family and death

-He was married to Isabel Overend the daughter of the Rev. & Mrs H.A.
-Overend in 1933.
+Gribble married to Isabel Overend, the daughter of the Rev. and Mrs H.A.
+Overend, in 1933.
 His wife predeceased him in 1985.
 They had two sons and one daughter.

-Gribble died while travelling in Taiwan.
-The Uniting Church in Australia parish at Dee Why, New South Wales, is named in his honour.
+Gribble retired to Dee Why, a Northern Beaches suburb of Sydney.
+He died on 15 September 1995 while travelling in Taiwan, and was buried in Tonga.
+The Uniting Church in Australia parish at Dee Why is named in his honour, as "Cecil Gribble Tongan Congregation of the Uniting Church".